 It endorses the idea that for one to be helpful and caring towards others, one needs to take care of themselves too in order to be fully able to do their tasks.

 It is indeed no hidden fact that parenting children with special needs bring in a lot of stress- both emotionally, and physically as their special needs demand high expenses to be taken care of.

 Therefore, it is strongly advised that parents in such a household seek deep, self- compassion practices.

 Furthermore, it is also important to do so as it helps to eliminate the extreme levels of stress in such families; which is fed to the special child too.

 Thus, have some time alone daily.
 Make sure to do things that make you feel happy and relaxed frequently.

 2. Certain changes are to be brought in your life

-Parents with children having special needs often start to lead a life that is all dull.
+Parenting children with special needs often makes one lead a life that is all dull.
 It is important to acknowledge that doing that is merely nothing but wrongdoing.

 Remember, your goal should be to make your child feel ‘special’ and not special.
 Accept your child as a normal person for, in the end, we are all nothing but human beings.